nulogy/vorpal/README.md

 This last point is incredibly important because applications that grow organically can get very far without needing to separate persistence and domain logic.
 But when they do, Vorpal will play nicely with all that legacy code.

+For more details on why we created Vorpal, see [The Pitch](https://github.com/nulogy/vorpal/wiki#the-pitch).

 ## Installation

 Add this line to your application's Gemfile: